 The microcontroller is going to need to be able to manage the control voltage to trim the frequency from the GPS feedback.
 I briefly considered using the traditional Arduino method of PWM duty cycle manipulation to effect a D/A converter, but quickly rejected that.
 The TCXO has a basic short-term stability of 1 ppb.
 If we want to try and keep it in trim, we need to be able to have at least that level of granularity of control, preferably much less.
 We're already using the 16 bit timer for measuring the frequency.
 If you do the math, a one volt change in the reference is 7 ppm (or so), meaning that dividing our 2.7 volt tuning range into 256 levels results in a granularity of ~70 ppb per step.
 That's not nearly good enough.
 Using a 16 bit D/A converter, by contrast, gives us a granularity of just under 0.4 ppb.
 We can do better than that, however, because the outer 0.3v of the DAC range is "dead space" to the oscillator.
 Also, the long term accuracy specification of the oscillator lists < 5 ppm of total, lifetime drift.
 That means we can throw away half of the DAC tuning range (the outer 25% on the top and bottom) and still be able to steer the oscillator more than its lifetime expected error range.
 That doubles our granularity to around 0.2 ppb.

 Connor Winfield has an application note that actually includes a schematic for a D/A trimmed oscillator.
 We started with that design, but a lot of the things they recommend have gone by the wayside.
 Their design included a buffer OP amp.
 Along the way, we turned that into a compression amp, but the design now is simply a voltage divider consisting of just 3 resistors.
 The aim of the voltage divider is to reduce the range of the DAC to the useful portion of the oscillator's control voltage input.
-For the TCXO, we reduce the swing to 50% of the 3.3v DAC output range, and for the OCXO, we reduce the swing by around 25%....Read more »
+For the TCXO, we reduce the swing to 50% of the 3.3v DAC output range, and for the OCXO, we reduce the swing by around 25%.
+But in both cases, we want the center of the range to remain...Read more »